williamsnick606/Better-Bookmarks/better_bookmarks/README.md

 directory.

 General informational files such as this README are located here in the extension's root directory.
-Programming style guidelines are located in the __Programming_Style_Guidline folder__.
+Programming style guidelines are located in the __Programming_Style_Guideline folder__.

 # JavaScript Coding Style